 NIU's Psychology Department provides a vibrant and exciting atmosphere in which to develop and train as a psychologist.
 Our undergraduates can pursue a B.A. or a B.S. degree, and graduate study (primarily Ph.D.) is available in several specializations, including:

-• The 4th Annual NIU Psychology Undergraduate Research Conference was a resounding success, with 23 student posters co-authored by faculty in our department and dozens of student presenters all told.
+• Our 7th Annual Departmental Research Conference was a resounding success, with 27 student posters co-authored by faculty in our department and dozens of student presenters all told.
 Congratulations to our students and faculty alike for yet another strong showing!